<

 Position

-M&N are splitting data according to the architect’s type of practice and, though not a perfect analogy, the ‘salaried architect’, ‘principal in partnership’, and ‘sole practitioners’ can be roughly thought of as ‘employee’, ‘employer’, ‘self-employed’.
-This is a preferred way of measuring earnings because a split by job title does not account for the number of people in each of those position; if salaries are increasing in a certain position but less people are reaching that position then that increase is less important.
-See ‘pay by age’, ‘pay by experience’, and ‘career pay growth’.
+M&N split data according to the architect’s type of practice and, though not a perfect analogy, the ‘salaried architect’, ‘principal in partnership’, and ‘sole practitioners’ can be roughly thought of as ‘employee’, ‘employer’, ‘self-employed’.
+In contrast to a method that splits by job title, this is not affected by how many people are in each of these positions (if, for example, pay for associates is increasing but few people are reaching that position, that figure is not as relevant).
+‘Pay by age’, ‘Pay by experience’, and ‘Career pay growth’ are also relevant to this.

 Location